Panama City: History

 A view of Panama City, in 1850 by Edward Fanshawe.

-Former Gran Hotel located in Panama City, illustration of 1875.
+Former Gran Hotel in Panama City, illustration of 1875.
 Currently houses the Panama Canal Museum.

 Plaza Mayor de Panamá in 1875, by Eadweard Muybridge.
 Now called the Plaza Independencia.

 The city was founded on 15 August 1519, by Pedro Arias de Ávila, also known as Pedrarias Dávila.
 Within a few years of its founding, the city became a launching point for the exploration and conquest of Peru and a transit point for gold and silver headed back to Spain through the Isthmus.
-The Genoese-Italians and the Spanish encountered coconuts from the Philippines which the Malayo-Polynesians brought before Spanish colonization.
+The Genoese-Italians and the Spanish encountered coconuts which had arrived from the Philippines before Spanish colonization.
 In 1520, Genoese merchants controlled the port and the commerce of the region, mainly for the slave trade, thanks to a concession given by the Spaniards, who had the Republic of Genoa as its main banking base.

 In 1671 Henry Morgan with a band of 1,400 men attacked and looted the city, which was subsequently destroyed by fire.
 The ruins of the old city still remain and are a popular tourist attraction known as Panamá Viejo (Old Panama).
 The city was rebuilt in 1673 in a new location approximately 5 mi southwest of the original city.
-This location is now known as the Casco Viejo (Old Quarter) of the city.
+This is now known as the Casco Viejo (Old Quarter) of the city.
 Panama City is the fourth earliest-founded of the modern-day capital cities in the Americas.

 One year before the start of the California Gold Rush, the Panama Railroad Company was formed, but the railroad did not begin full operation until 1855.
 Between 1848 and 1869, the year the first transcontinental railroad was completed in the United States, about 375,000 people crossed the isthmus from the Atlantic to the Pacific, and 225,000 in the opposite direction.
 This traffic greatly increased the prosperity of the city during that period.

 After declaring independence from Colombia on 3 November 1903, Philippe Bunau-Varilla (a French engineer) was named Envoy Extraordinary and Minister Plenipotentiary.
 Bunau-Varilla negotiated the Hay-Bunau-Varilla Treaty of 1903, which provided the United States with a 10-mile-wide strip of land for the canal, a one-time $10 million payment to Panama, and an annual annuity of $250,000.
 The United States also agreed to guarantee the independence of Panama.
 Completed in 1914, the Panama Canal symbolized U.S. technological prowess and economic power.
 Although U.S. control of the canal eventually became an irritant to U.S.-Panamanian relations, at the time it was heralded as a major foreign policy achievement.